Induction days and Study leave

 - Electronic Prescribing

-Following the Medical Induction, there will be a tailored departmental induction which will introduce you to your team, ward/department and provide information relevant to the speciality you are working in.
+You will also receive a tailored departmental Local Induction which will introduce you to your team, ward/department and provide information relevant to the speciality you are working in.

 This carefully designed Induction Programme provides new doctors with the knowledge and confidence to begin their working lives at the Norfolk & Norwich University NHS Foundation Trust.